Work-Study Program

 Learn more

-There are two main categories of degrees awarded by institutions of higher education: national degrees and university diplomas (DU).
+There are two main categories of degrees awarded by institutions of higher education: national degrees and university degrees (DU).
 They differ in terms of recognition, purpose, and regulatory framework.

-The national degree is a state-recognized degree awarded on behalf of the Ministry of Higher Education.
+A national degree is a degree recognized by the government and awarded on behalf of the Ministry of Higher Education.
 It follows a strict national framework (curriculum standards, course load, assessment methods, etc.).

-A University Diploma (DU) is a degree created and awarded by a university outside the framework of national degree programs.
-It is often designed to address specific needs (occupations, sectors facing labor shortages, career transitions, specialization, etc.).
+A DU is a degree created and awarded by a university outside the framework of national degree programs.
+It is often designed to meet specific needs (occupations, sectors facing labor shortages, career transitions, specialization, etc.).

 For more information, please contact us at: sfc-pro@umontpellier.fr

-An apprenticeship contract is part of initial training , whereas a professional training contract is intended for those pursuing continuing education.
+An apprenticeship contract is part of initial training , whereas a professional training contract is intended for those seeking continuing education.

 Under an apprenticeship contract, the apprentice signs either a fixed-term contract (CDL) or a permanent contract (CDI).
 If you opt for a professional training contract, you will sign either a fixed-term contract (CDD) or a permanent contract (CDI).

-The choice will depend on your age, the length of your work-study program, and the pay rate.
+Your choice will depend on your age, the duration of your work-study program, and the level of compensation.

 The apprenticeship contract is available to individuals between the ages of 16 and 29 (exceptions apply) for a duration of at least 6 months and up to 3 years.
-The pay rate depends on your age and level of education but ranges from 27% to 100% of the minimum wage.
+The pay rate will depend on your age and level of education but will range from 27% to 100% of the minimum wage.

 For more information, contact the CFA for Higher Education

-The professional training contract, on the other hand, is available to students between the ages of 16 and 25 who wish to complete their initial training, to job seekers over the age of 26, and to recipients of RSA, ASS, and AAH benefits, with no age restrictions.
-Under a professional training contract, you will receive between 55% and 100% of the minimum wage, depending on your age and level of education.
+The professional training contract, on the other hand, is available to students between the ages of 16 and 25 who wish to complete their initial training, to job seekers over the age of 26, and to recipients of the RSA, ASS, and AAH, with no age restrictions.
+Under a professional training contract, you will receive between 55% and 100% of the minimum wage (SMIC), depending on your age and level of education.

 For more information, please contact us